 Whether you have been planning your university adventure for a number of years or the global pandemic has inspired you to study, this exciting new chapter is now only a matter of weeks away.

-We know the start of university life is likely to be a little different to the one you may have envisaged before a world with Covid-19, but don’t let that stop you getting excited.
+We know that whilst life is gradually returning to normal some aspects of university may still be a little different this year due to Covid-19, but don’t let that stop you getting excited.

 This is our guide to starting university.